Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/identity/identity-api-reference.md

 ### syncIdentifier <a id="syncIdentifier"></a>

-This API updates or appends the provided customer identifier type key and value with the given authentication state to the Adobe Experience Cloud ID Service.
+This API updates or appends the provided customer identifier type key and value with the given authentication state to the ECID Service.
 If the specified customer ID type exists in the service, the ID is updated with the new ID and authentication state.
 Otherwise a new customer ID is added.

 {% tabs %}
 {% tab title="Android" %}